 This trail is located in Crystal Cove State Park and will challenge you with 1,053 feet of elevation gain largely concentrated in the middle 3 miles of the hike.

 Hike this trail clockwise to weave through hills lined with tall grass and prickly pear cactus, and enjoy panoramic views of the ocean on your descent.
+For nearby campgrounds, check out our guide to beach camping in Orange County.

 - Trail type: Loop